nkon887/multiplex-staining/README.md

 This pipeline enables the user to prepare multiplex staining microscopy images for further tissue or cell population analysis.
 It consists of three main packages 1/ multiplex (python package), 2/ im-jy-package (Fiji package) and 3/ adapted cellsegpackage (python package using  scripts and model from `https://github.com/michaellee1/CellSeg`)
 It converts czi unstitched data to stitched tiff images and extracts thereby necessary metadata.
+The czi files may consist of one scene (unstitched set of tile images with one or more channels or entire image sets  (no tiles) containing channels) or series of scenes mixed with not image files.
 It works further with the tiff images and uses extracted metadata.

 3, 4 channel images per date corresponding to one experiment are treated individually.